Last updated: July 18, 2025

 There are Leatherback Turtles in almost every ocean of the world and all are at risk.
 Only about 5% of the Pacific population is left.
 Even though so few of us know of their existence, there have been 147 Leatherbacks documented off the coast of BC from since 1931 (Source: August 2018, DFO unpublished data).
 Very likely there have been more but their presence is often undetected or unreported.
 Raising awareness of #leatherbacksinbc is very valuable to to the research being done to reduce threats to Leatherbacks.
 Please report sightings off the coast of BC to 1-866-I-SAW-ONE and see below for further positive actions.
 Click here for where to report sightings of Leatherbacks of Canada’s Atlantic coast.

-Map: Sightings of live Leatherback Turtles (Dermochelys coriacea) in BC waters to 2009.
+Map: Live Leatherback Sea Turtle sightings (n=122) in the Canadian Pacific exclusive economic zone from 1931 to 2009.
 Shows the wide range and depths where Leatherbacks have been sighted – from inshore to offshore marine waters all along BC’s coast.
-They have most often been sighted between June and October when jellyfish populations are likely to be greatest.
-Source: DFO: Advice relevant to the identification of critical habitat for Leatherback Sea Turtles ).
+Depth categories are continental shelf to 200 m (light blue); 1,500 m (moderate blue); and offshore waters (dark blue) They have most often been sighted between June and October when jellyfish populations are likely to be greatest.
+Source: COSEWIC.
+2022.
+COSEWIC status appraisal summary on the Leatherback Sea Turtle Dermochelys coriacea, Pacific population,in Canada.

 Threats and Solutions